syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-cloud-border-styled-polygon-annotation-in-the-PDF).

 ### Watermark Annotation

 A watermark annotation is used to represent graphics that are expected to be printed at a fixed size and position on a page, regardless of the dimensions of the printed page., [PdfWatermarkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfWatermarkAnnotation.html) can be used.